knowledge-computing/sigspatial-cup-2023/README.md

 **Directory** `./models/SAM`

 **Description**
 We fine-tuned Facebook's [Segment Anything Model (SAM)](https://segment-anything.com/) on the glacier training data provided to us.
 We formulate the problem as a pixel-level binary-class classification problem, where supraglacial lakes should be predicted as 1 and backgrounds should be predicted as 0.
-Since the ratio of lake and non-lake regions in the training data are skewed, we further conducted the positive (lake) and negative (non-lake) balancing where each input image patch has 50% chance to contain lake.
+Since the ratio of lake and non-lake regions in the training data are skewed, we consider the positive (lake) and negative (non-lake) samples' ratio in the training samples (Weighted Random Sampler).

 **Environment Setup**
+The model is trained with python 3.11 and CUDA 11.4.
+To install the environment,

 `pip install -r environment.yml`

 **How to run**